markfvl/Pcaphunt/README.md

 You can also run:
 - `python3 pcaphunt.py -s <filepcap>`

-to run the supported scapy functions instead of the pyshark's one
+to run the supported scapy function instead of the pyshark's one.

 **Note**: pcaps with annotations or comments could break the application.